-56. A certificate that is signed by the Minister administering this Act and that states that a specified document is a restricted document by virtue5 of a specified provision of Part 1 of Schedule 1 is conclusive evidence that the document is a restricted document by virtue of that provision.
+- 59. (1) A certificate that is signed by the Minister and that states that a specified document is a restricted document by virtue of a specified provision of Part 1 of Schedule 1 shall, except for the purposes of section 57, be taken to be conclusive evidence that the document is a restricted document by virtue of that provision. - (2) A certificate under this section ceases to have effect at the end of 2 years after it is signed by the Minister unless it is sooner withdrawn by the Minister. - (3) Nothing in subsection (2) prevents the Minister from issuing a further 35 certificate in respect of the same document.

-- Service of notices
+Service of notices

-57. A notice that an agency or Minister is required by this Act to cause to be given to a person-
+- 60. A notice that an agency or Minister is required by this Act to cause to be given to a person- - (a) may be served personally or by means of a letter posted to the person at the person's address last known to the agency or Minister; and

-- 10 (a) may be served personally or by means of a letter posted to the person at the person's address last known to the agency or Minister; and - (b) shall, if it is served by means of a letter, be taken to have been given to the person at the end of the fifth day after the letter was posted to the person.
+(b) shall, if it is served by means of a letter, be taken to have been given to the person at the end of the fifth day after the letter was posted to the person.

-15 Burden of proof
+Burden of proof

-58. In any proceedings concerning a determination made under this Act by an agency or Minister, the burden of establishing that the determination is justified lies on the agency or Minister.
+61. In any proceedings concerning a determination made under this Act by an agency or Minister, the burden of establishing that the determination is justified lies on the agency or Minister.